-Environmental conditions affect marine ecosystems, the dynamics and catchability of target and bycatch species, and the activities of fishers, and biophysical factors can have important effects on the distribution and abundance of marine species5 (e.g., SAC-10 INF-D).
-The following summary of the biophysical environment covers: 1) short- and long-term environmental indicators, and 2) environmental conditions and their potential effect on the fishery during the previous year, in this case, 2022.
+Environmental conditions affect marine ecosystems and therefore impact species distributions and abundance, the dynamics and catchability of target and bycatch species, and the activities of fishers (e.g., SAC-10 INF-D).
+At IATTC's 101st meeting in 2023, a resolution on climate change was adopted (C-23-10), and correspondingly, a proposed workplan towards climate resilient fisheries will be presented at the 2nd EBWG meeting and the 15th meeting of the SAC (SAC-15-12).
+The following summary of the biophysical environment covers: 1) short- and long-term environmental indicators, and 2) environmental conditions and their potential effect on the fishery during the previous year, in this case, 2023.